radian-software/apheleia/README.md

 ## Contributing

-Development of Apheleia happens using the provided Makefile:

-    % make help
-    usage:
-      make all        Build project and run all linters make compile    Check for byte-compiler errors
-      make checkdoc   Check for missing or poorly formatted docstrings make longlines  Check for lines longer than 79 characters make clean      Remove build artifacts
-      make docker     Start a Docker shell; e.g. make docker VERSION=25.3 make help       Show this message

-All commits are automatically tested using `make all` (== `make`) for all supported Emacs versions on the excellent [Semaphore CI](https://semaphoreci.com/) platform.
-Please make sure you can successfully run `make` before submitting a pull request.
+Development of Apheleia happens using the provided Makefile.
+Run `make help` for documentation.
+All commits are automatically tested using `make lint` for all supported Emacs versions on the excellent [CircleCI](https://circleci.com/) platform.
+Please make sure you can successfully run `make lint` before submitting a pull request.

 If the CI fails, it may be that your change is not compatible with one of the Emacs versions supported by Apheleia.
 Suppose that the failure